It’s Mental Health Awareness Month

 Frequent overall health check-ups are important for your quality of life.
 According to the Centers for Disease Control and Prevention (CDC), the average American makes four doctor visits every year.
 So, it’s important to consider conducting frequent emotional health check-ups throughout the year as well.
-Listed below are Mindful tips to help you conduct your check-up.
+Listed below are great tips to help you conduct your check-up.

-6 Emotional Health Check-Up
+Do Your Emotional Health Check-Up

 Start on the Right Foot

 Begin your check-up by reflecting on your daily schedule.
 What is on your daily schedule?
 Are you enjoying doing the to do’s on your daily schedule?
 How is your mood, and emotional and spiritual health?
 Write down your findings and use it as motivation for accomplishing your goals in life.
 You may need to make some changes to improve your mental health.